xen-project/xen/docs/misra/deviations.rst

      - Tagged as `deliberate` for ECLAIR.

    * - R5.6
+     - On X86, some types are deliberately defined multiple times, depending on the number of guest paging levels.
+     - Tagged as `deliberate` for ECLAIR.
+Such types are:
+         - guest_intpte_t
+         - guest_l[12]e_t

+   * - R5.6
      - Some files are not subject to respect MISRA rules at the moment, but, among these out-of-scope files, there are definitions of typedef names that are already defined within in-scope files and